MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [![14]][14]

 As shown above, two of the design types are hub and spoke (VNet Peering hub-and-spoke and Azure Virtual WAN).
 Hub and spoke designs are optimal for communication, shared resources, and centralized security policy.
 Hubs are built either using a VNet Peering hub (Hub Virtual Network in the diagram) or a Virtual WAN Hub (Azure Virtual WAN in the diagram).
-Virtual WAN is good for large-scale branch-to-branch and branch-to-Azure communications, or where you opt to avoid the complexities of building all the components individually in a VNet Peering Hub.
-In some cases, a vWAN Hub can't be used and a VNet Peering Hub design is dictated by the requirements.
+Virtual WAN is good for large-scale branch-to-branch and branch-to-Azure communications, or if you opt to avoid the complexities of building all the components individually in a VNet Peering Hub.
+In some cases, a VNet Peering Hub design is dictated by your requirements.
 An example of a dictating requirement would be the need to use a Network Virtual Appliances in the hub.

 In both hub and spoke topologies, the hub is the central network zone that controls and inspects ingress or egress traffic between different zones: internet, on-premises, and the spokes.
 The hub and spoke topology gives the IT department an effective way to enforce security policies in a central location.
 It also reduces the potential for misconfiguration and exposure.